openedx-unsupported/ease/Readme.md

 Project to integrate machine learning based essay scoring with xserver.
 Aspell must be installed and added to path to run.  numpy, scipy, sklearn, and nltk also need to be installed.

+Nltk also requires the treebank maxent tagger and wordnet to be installed.
+These can be installed through the nltk downloader(nltk.download()), or programatically through  python -m nltk.downloader maxent_treebank_pos_tagger wordnet .

 Runnable files:

 1. create_test_models.py